Rutgers, The State University of New Jersey

 15:253:509 Teaching Content Area Bilingually (3) Theories underlying bilingual teaching, using both the native and second languages as media of instruction; emphasis on bilingual techniques and materials in specific content areas.
 Content area announced each semester.

-15:253:510 Academic English in Content Areas (3) This survey course provides pre-service teachers and current practitioners with a working understanding of the concept of "academic English" and how it can be taught across the grade levels and content areas.
+15:253:510 Language and Learning in the Content Areas (3) This survey course provides pre-service teachers and current practitioners with a working understanding of the concept of "academic English" and how it can be taught across the grade levels and content areas.
 It provides students with the foundation for analyzing the language and content demands of academic English in the mainstream and English as a second language (ESL) classroom and the current research on the ways ESL students can best be taught academic English.

 15:253:511 ESL in Secondary School Methods (3) This course will provide an introduction to teaching English to speakers of other languages in secondary schools within two contexts: English as a second language (ESL) and also as a foreign language (EFL).
 Although the text addresses the teaching of a variety of domains such as listening, speaking, etc., students will learn about the latest trends that address the needs of learners of English (ELLs)--emerging bilinguals in a variety of contexts--starting from understanding English language learners to assessing their progress.
 Through required classroom observations, students will gain insight and knowledge about the type of students they will be or are teaching.
 Prerequisite: Admission to language education program.